LaBoulange/tezpay-extensions/README.md

 ## Extensions

 ### payouts-substitutor

+*DEPRECATED SINCE THE ACTIVATION OF THE QUEBEC PROTOCOL*

 This extension allows the redirection of delegation rewards due to smart contracts (address "KT") of the "oven" type to the owner accounts of the respective contracts.